timm/tested/docs/onExplain.md

 ## Quotes on Explanation

-_If you cannot – in the long run – tell everyone what you have been doing, your doing has been worthless._
+_If you cannot – in the long run – tell everyone what you have been doing, your doing has been worthless._<br>- Erwin Schrödinger
-- Erwin Schrödinger

-_A theory that you can't explain to a bartender is probably no damn good_
+_A theory that you can't explain to a bartender is probably no damn good_<br>- Ernst Rutherford
--  Ernst Rutherford

 ## Explanation in SE